agaffney/quickstart/README.md

 it is time to start work on creating a perfect Gentoo installer. --[Project:Installer][stager]

-I would argue that Gentoo does not need a [*perfect*](https://wikipedia.org/wiki/Worse_is_better) installer, just one that works well enough to get a working system.
+I would argue that Gentoo does not need a [*perfect*](https://wikipedia.org/wiki/Worse_is_better) installer, just one that works well enough to get the system up and running.
 Therefore, instead of writing a new installer from scratch, I have instead decided to give Quickstart another chance.